 Tooth decay can cause sensitivity, especially if you have a cavity that needs a filling.
 You may not even realize that you need one and just feel the sensitivity.
 This is part of the reason why regular dental visits are so important.

 Schedule an Appointment

 No one wants to experience tooth pain or sensitivity, especially this time of year.
-Our dentists in Wayland and Coopersville can help you find relief.
+Our dentists in Cascade, Coopersville and Wayland can help you find relief.
 To schedule an appointment with Robinson Dental call (888) 932-8669.